By Debra A. Sokol-McKay,

 Type 2 diabetes (formerly called adult-onset, Type II, or non-insulin dependent) has the following characteristics:

-• It usually occurs after age 30 and affects 90%-95% of individuals with diabetes.
+• It is the most common type of diabetes.
+It usually occurs after age 30 and affects 90%-95% of individuals with diabetes.

-• It can be managed initially with weight loss, physical activity, and effective meal planning and for some individuals this suffices for a period of time; when the disease progresses, however, oral medication or insulin may also be required.
+• It can be managed initially with weight loss, physical activity, and effective meal planning and for some individuals this works for a period of time.
+When the disease progresses, however, oral medication, injectable medications or insulin may also be required.

 • Diabetes is a condition that is treatable but not curable.